mgimond/tukeyedar/README.md

 devtools::install_github("mgimond/tukeyedar", build_vignettes = TRUE)
 ```

-If for some reason the vignettes are not created, you might want to
+If, for some reason the vignettes are not created, you might want to
 re-install the package with the `force=TRUE` parameter.

 ``` r